agile6v/squeeze/README.md

 # Installation
 ### 1. From source

+Squeeze use the golang module mechanism to manage dependencies.
+We just need to type `make build`,  it will automatically download dependencies and generate binary.

+If you are a mainland China user, you may compile binary using golang vendor mechanism, type `make build-vendor`.

 ### 2. From a pre-built binary

+We provide release binary for three platforms: Linux, OSX and Windows.
+You can download an appropriate release binary for your operating system.
+The list of binary releases is available for download from the [Release Pages](https://github.com/agile6v/squeeze/releases).
+If the binary doesn't work for you, you'll have to build from source.

 ### 3. With Docker or Kubernetes
 Squeeze provides a corresponding docker image for each version and hosted on [Docker Hub](https://hub.docker.com/r/agile6v/squeeze).
 Therefore we can use docker-compose to quickly build a squeeze cluster to experience all the features.
 Deployment on kubernetes will also support in the near future.